 The key to making it to day 366 is not expecting perfection on day one.
 Give your co-workers the benefit of the doubt that they aren’t trying to make you feel unwelcome and set as a goal to pace yourself when it comes to learning the job.

 Don’t know where to start?
-Organize a happy hour and meet regularly with your supervisor so you are clear on what your priorities should be.
+Organize a coffee or tea break and meet regularly with your supervisor so you are clear on what your priorities should be.
 Remember, you wouldn’t have been hired if the company didn’t think you would be able to do the job.
 Be kind to yourself (and your new colleagues).

 Don’t Be Tone Deaf